upgini/upgini/README.md

 ## 💸 Why it's a paid service?
 Can I use it for free?
 The short answer is Yes! **We do have two options for that** 🤓
 Let us explain.
 This is a part-time project for our small team, but as you might know, search is a very infrastructure-intensive service.
-We pay infrustructure cost for *every search request* generated on the platform, as we mostly use serverless components under the hood.
+We pay infrastructure cost for *every search request* generated on the platform, as we mostly use serverless components under the hood.
 Both storage and compute.
 To cover these run costs we introduce paid plans with a certain amount of search requests, which we hope will be affordable for most of the data scientists & developers in the community.
 #### First option.
 Participate in beta testing
 Now service is still in a beta stage, so *registered beta testers* will get an **80USD credits for 6 months**.
 Feel free to start with the registration form 👉 [here](https://profile.upgini.com/access-for-beta-testers)  Please note that number of slots for beta testing is limited and we wont' be able to handle all the requests.